 A kitchen table.
 A pot of coffee.
 A plate of bagels.
-Three women came together in an ordinary way to realize the extraordinary dream of creating a new theatre to give voice to Jewish women.
-Their dream expanded into something even bigger and more impactful than anything they could have dreamt of.
+Three women come together in an ordinary way to realize the extraordinary dream of creating a new theatre to give voice to Jewish women.
+Their dream expands into something even bigger and more impactful than anything they could have dreamt of.

-We had no space.
-We had no money.
-But we had many talented women wanting to share their stories.
-And this gave us to the courage to create a new way of thinking about theatre.
-“We are a people of the book,” we reasoned.
-“What if we focused on the word, the text, the story?
-What if we revived the age-old tradition of salons: women hosting culture of the day in their homes?”
+We have no space.
+We have no money.
+But we have many talented women wanting to share their stories.
+And this gives us the courage to create a new way of thinking about theatre.
+“We are a people of the book,” we reason.
+“What if we focus on the word, the text, the story?
+What if we revive the age-old tradition of salons: women hosting culture of the day in their homes?”

-So we pioneered a new art form and cultural experience that debuted in the backyard of a home in Pacific Palisades, California, in fall 2008 and have grown exponentially since.
-We launched “Salon Theatre” our signature program creating original shows each with a theme presenting stories, poems, comedic monologues, songs performed by actors.
+We pioneer a new art form and cultural experience that debutes in the backyard of a home in Pacific Palisades, California, fall 2008 and hasgrown exponentially since.
+We launch “Salon Theatre” our signature program creating original shows each with a theme presenting stories, poems, comedic monologues, songs performed by professional actors.

-Our first season started with 3 shows with 3 performances each presented in private homes, reaching 482 patrons.
-Thirteen years later we have delighted more than 100,000 community members throughout Los Angeles, the South Bay, the San Francisco Bay Area, and beyond, including 15 states and off-Broadway.
-We have partnered with over 140 organizations to bring our unique brand of entertainment into the community in synagogues, museums, art galleries, universities, Jewish Community Centers, senior-serving facilities, and even prisons.
+Our first season starts with 3 shows with 3 performances each, presented in private homes, reaching 482 patrons.
+Fourteen years later we have delighted more than 115,000 community members throughout Los Angeles, the South Bay, the San Francisco Bay Area, and beyond, including 32 states, 40 countries, and off-Broadway.
+We have partnered with over 200 organizations to bring our unique brand of entertainment into the community in synagogues, museums, art galleries, universities, Jewish Community Centers, senior-serving facilities, and even prisons.

-Hundreds of stories by writers ages 13-98 have been presented and over 60 original Salon shows, including seminal ones: Saffron & Rosewater—the Persian Jewish experience; Stories from The Fringe—the trailblazing stories of women rabbis; Chutzpah & Salsa— experiences of having a Latino heart and Jewish soul; True Colors—stories about identity from Jews of Color; and Mapping of the Mind-– exploring mental health in a new light.
+Hundreds of stories by writers ages 13-98 are presented as well as over 70 original Salon shows, including seminal ones: Saffron & Rosewater—the Persian Jewish experience; Stories from The Fringe—the trailblazing stories of women rabbis; Chutzpah & Salsa—experiences of having a Latino heart and Jewish soul; True Colors—stories about identity from Jews of Color; Israeli Americans–the longing for the Holy land while becoming American, Sweet Tea & the Southern Jew–unique stories of Southern Jews, and Mapping of the Mind-– exploring mental health in a new light.

-Early on we became a project of Community Partners, the gold standard of non-profit fiscal sponsorship and then in 2015 became our own independent 501(c)3 non-profit supported through ticket sales, a wide patron and donor base, and generous public and private funders.
+Early on we become a project of Community Partners, the gold standard of non-profit fiscal sponsorship and then some years later became our own independent 501(c)3 non-profit supported through ticket sales, a wide patron and donor base, and generous public and private funders.

 A BELOVED HOME OF OUR OWN